Welcome to the 2018-19 Wauwatosa East High School Athletics school year!

-As I enter into my third year at Wauwatosa East I am excited for what we’ve accomplished and look forward to the new and exciting avenues ahead for the new school year.
-We had some great success this past school year, girls soccer second place finish at state, sectional champions and state semi-final appearance for boys volleyball, regional championships for girls basketball, baseball as well as several individuals state qualifiers in boys golf, cross country, wrestling and in both boys and girls track and field.
-The 2017-18 school year will be just as exciting with those same or higher expectations for everyone.
+As I enter into my fourth year at Wauwatosa East I am excited for what we’ve accomplished and look forward to the new and exciting avenues ahead for the new school year.
+We had some great success this past school year with team and individual post season accomplishments.
+Both boys and girls soccer won regionals, boys cross country were sectional runners up and finished 6th at the WIAA state meet, boys golf won a team regional title, girls softball won a regional plaque, and boys track & field won regional and sectional titles, finishing as a team 10th at the state meet.
+We had several individuals state qualifiers in boys golf, boys swim and in both boys and girls track and field.
+The 2018-19 school year will be just as exciting with those same or higher expectations.

 Wauwatosa East High School provides a great learning environment for each and every student that attends.
 The academic demands are high to provide a greater opportunity for the students after high school to be successful in any endeavor they pursue.

 Tosa East is a member of the WIAA and of the Greater Metro Conference, where we compete against other greater Milwaukee area schools in both boys and girls sports.
 We co-op with Wauwatosa West HS in four sports; wrestling and boys swim/dive in the Woodland Conference and boys and girls golf in the GMC.
 We also co-op with several schools in both girls and boys ice hockey.

 Athletics provides many positive attributes in a young individual; develop self-esteem, leadership skills, social interactions and education about healthy lifestyle choices.
 A positive and strong work ethic can also emerge by being part of a team.
 Athletics can develop a greater sense of purpose to ones’ self by teaching teamwork, forgiveness, humility and excellence.
 High school athletics provides the chance for an individual to develop physically, mentally and socially.